open-cogsci/QNotifications/readme.md

 # Show a 'danger' styled notification until the user closes it manually.
 qna.display('This is an error notification', 'danger', None)
 ```

+The message can contain (a limited set of) HTML tags, which will be rendered correctly when the message is displayed.

 ### Animations